 Below, you’ll find a more in-depth explanation of how credit-builder loans work and how they compare to top credit-building alternatives.

-No matter where you decide to get your credit-builder loan from, the lender ideally should report payments to all three major credit bureaus: Experian, Equifax and TransUnion.
-At the very least, they need to report to one of those three.
+No matter where you decide to get your credit-builder loan from, the lender ideally should report payments to all the major credit bureaus: Experian, Equifax and TransUnion.
+Sunrise Banks, Alltru Credit Union and Self report to all three major bureaus.

 How Does a Credit-Builder Loan Work?